DashAISoftware/DashAI/README.rst

 The possible levels available are: `DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`.

+Note that the --logging-level not only affects the DashAI loggers, but also the datasets (which is set to the same level as DashAI) and the SQLAlchemy (which is only activated when logging level is DEBUG).

 **Checking Available Options**

 You can check all available options through the command: